ibm-cloud-docs/dl/about.md

 **Local and global routing options** - The local routing option is the default routing option.
 It provides access to data centers within the same market as the {{site.data.keyword.dl_short}} PoP (denoted, for example, as DAL, AMS, or MEL).
 The global routing option is required as an add-on to connect your {{site.data.keyword.cloud_notm}} resources to other {{site.data.keyword.cloud_notm}} resources in data centers outside the local market.
 It provides a way to share workloads between {{site.data.keyword.cloud_notm}} resources (for example, Dallas to Ashburn, or Dallas to Frankfurt).

+## Direct Link Connect use cases
+{: #connect-use-cases}

+These use cases are best for working with hybrid workloads, cross-provider workloads, large or frequent data transfers, private workloads, and environment administration.
+Use these use cases:

+* When you want quicker connectivity for mission-critical workloads.
+* When you need connections between a client network and IBM Cloud at speeds of at 5 Gbps or less.
+* When diverse ports in a point of presence (PoP) are available.

-### {{site.data.keyword.dl_short}} Connect use case
+### {{site.data.keyword.dl_short}} Connect use case 1: Leveraging service provider networks to virtually reach IBM Cloud
 {: #use-case-connect}

-The Connect solution enables you to use a service provider to deliver connectivity to {{site.data.keyword.cloud_notm}} locations.
+The {{site.data.keyword.dl_short}} Connect solution enables you to use a service provider to deliver connectivity to {{site.data.keyword.cloud_notm}} locations.
 This offering typically provides connectivity at a reduced cost because the physical connectivity from {{site.data.keyword.cloud_notm}} to the service provider is already in place, which is shared among other customers.

 Some benefits include: